Ashland once upon a time had a coach who knew a little bit about the subject of perfect records.

 Paul Patterson, who left for Taylor University after winning four consecutive 16th Region boys basketball championships at Ashland in 1979, retired in 2013 after winning 734 collegiate basketball games.
+He died on Sept.
+21, 2021 after an extended illness.

 Those are some amazing numbers, but Patterson’s impact on the 16th Region was enormous, too.
 He was 44-0 against region competition, a mark that may never be duplicated.
 Patterson’s trademark man-to-man defense became the model for others and soon became this region’s calling card.
 It’s not much of a stretch to say he changed the way basketball was played here.